coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/node-on-kubernetes.rst

 .. _verify-and-test-bdb:

-Step 21: Verify the BigchainDB Node Setup
+Step 21: Verify the corechaindb Node Setup
 -----------------------------------------

 Step 21.1: Testing Internally
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To test the setup of your BigchainDB node, you could use a Docker container that provides utilities like ``nslookup``, ``curl`` and ``dig``.
+To test the setup of your corechaindb node, you could use a Docker container that provides utilities like ``nslookup``, ``curl`` and ``dig``.
 For example, you could use a container based on our `corechaindb/toolbox <https://hub.docker.com/r/corechaindb/toolbox/>`_ image.